Yes, people still use Blogger. Over 353,000 live websites are running on it right now, according to BuiltWith.

 4. Your blog isn’t entirely yours

-One important thing worth noting about using Blogger is that Google hosts all content created within the platform hence meaning certain ownership rights fall under Google terms rather than solely being yours.
+One important thing worth noting about using Blogger is that Google hosts all content created within the platform, which means certain ownership rights fall under Google’s terms rather than solely being yours.

 5. Some .Blogspot blogs get hit hard with spam

-Unfortunately, blogs hosted on the “.blogspot” domain can sometimes attract spam due to its open nature.
+Unfortunately, blogs hosted on the “.blogspot” domain can sometimes attract spam due to their open nature.
 This can be frustrating when trying to maintain a clean and professional-looking blog.

 6. Customer support?
 Not much help there.